planetlabs/radiometric_normalization/radiometric_normalization/README.md

 ### Input
 * An array representing the image values for a single band in the candidate image
 * An array representing the image values for a single band in the reference image
+* A boolean mask representing the valid pixels in both images (0 indicates that the pixel is not valid)
 * Both the reference image and the satellite image should contain exactly the same number of pixels (rows and cols) and be physically colocated

 ### Algorithm
 * Filtering out pixels with no data values: This method simply filters out all pixels that have no data (as indicated by a 0 in the alpha mask at that pixel location)
 * Filtering using PCA fits: This method uses a PCA fit to filter out pixels that do not correspond closely to a linear relationship between the two bands.
+* Filtering using robust fits: This method uses a robust linear fit on the data and a threshold around this fit to find PIF pixels.

 ### Output
 * An array to indicate if a pixel is a pseudo invariant feature or not (0 indicates that the pixel is not a valid PIF)